vns1311/ansible_primer/Readme.md

-Step 7: Prepare the maintainence yamls maintainence yamls - help us perform sanity checks and perform some pre and post deployment actions
+Step 7: Prepare the maintainence yamls maintainence yamls - help us perform sanity checks and perform some pre and post deployment actions stop_stack.yml - Stops all the services running in the nodes restart_stack.yml - Restarts the services in the nodes

+Step 8: Create the Python Demo Application
+Copy the demo folder to the ansible folder of the control node

+Step 9: Configure the WebServer for the demo Application
+1. Install the packages required for the demo Application
+2. Modify the config and default site of the apache2 Server